sftpplus/sftpplus-docs/src/doc_source/events/events.rst

-20147
-^^^^^

-:Message: Failed to load JSON file "%(path)s". %(details)s
-:Groups: operational, process, failure, failure-high
-:From version: 1.8.1
-:To version: 3.4.0
-:Description: Error raised when the JSON file could not be loaded.
-:Data:
-  :details: Details about failure reason.

-  :path: Path to the JSON file.

-20148
-^^^^^

-:Message: Bad format for JSON file "%(path)s". %(details)s
-:Groups: operational, process, failure, failure-high
-:From version: 1.8.1
-:To version: 3.4.0
-:Description: Error raised when the JSON file is not well formatted.
-:Data:
-  :details: Details about failure reason.

-  :path: Path to the JSON file.

 20149
 ^^^^^

 :Message: Unknown keys for account configuration. %(details)s
 :Groups: operational, process, failure, failure-high
 :From version: 2.10.0
-:To version: None
 :Description: None
 :Data:
   :details: List with keys which were not accepted.